thetizzo/git-cop/README.md

 made.
 Doing this will make it easier to understand *why* the commit was made, keeps the commit self- contained, and makes learning about/debugging the commit faster.

-Issue tracker links are best used at the pull request level due to an issue usually spanning multiple commits in order to complete the work.
-When reading a pull request, this is a great opportunity to link to an issue in order to provide a high level overview and reason why the pull request exists.
+Issue tracker links are best used at the code review level due to an issue usually spanning multiple commits in order to complete the work.
+When reading a code review, this is a great opportunity to link to an issue in order to provide a high level overview and reason why the code review was initiated in the first place.

 ### Commit Body Leading Line